Hua Chunying: Social media

 In February 2021, Hua said that many Western officials use Weibo and Wechat, and asked, "Why can't Chinese people use Twitter or Facebook when foreigners can use Chinese social media platforms?"
 Twitter and Facebook have been banned by the mainland Chinese government since 2009.

-2022 Russian invasion of Ukraine

-On 24 February, at a Chinese Foreign Ministry press conference, Hua said that, "China is still the only permanent member of the United Nations Security Council that has not yet achieved the complete reunification of the motherland."
-The situation with the 2022 Russian invasion of Ukraine would be instructive to learn “how to fight the armed reunification”.
-Just as she foresaw resolution of the European conflict within 48 hours, if the “war of reunification of Taiwan” starts, the “highest goal” of the People's Liberation Army (PLA) would be to “reunify Taiwan”.
-The PLA would not delay and thus not give adversaries the time and opportunity to intervene militarily and politically.
-In Hua's vision, the PLA would also "defeat the island’s naval and air forces in the shortest possible time, seize air and sea control, provide security for subsequent landing operations, eliminate Taiwan’s combat power within 48 hours, and take full control of Taiwan within 72 hours."

 Taiwan

 In August 2022, Hua warned that Nancy Pelosi should not visit Taiwan, threatening that, "We closely follow Pelosi's itinerary.
 If the U.S. insists on going its own way, China will take firm and powerful measures to safeguard China’s sovereignty and security interests."
 Later that month, after Pelosi's visit, Hua made a tweet asserting that Taiwan was a part of China because "Baidu Maps show [sic] that there are 38 Shandong dumpling restaurants and 67 Shanxi noodle restaurants in Taipei."
 The tweet was ridiculed by other Twitter users, who replied with examples of restaurant listings across the world.